Dialogs Re-enacted Across Languages: An Exploration in Remote Collection

 Third, there may be implications for participant behavior that affect process efficiency: \begin{enumerate}

-\item Channel lag and limited bandwidth interaction may reduce the ability of the director to deftly and swiftly guide re-enactments, making it a clunky, frustrating, or slow process. (observed) \item Remote effects may reduce the enjoyability of the process. (observed) \item Remote collection may increase the cognitive load on the director. (observed) \item Remote collection may increase the time required for post processing. (not observed)
+\item Channel lag and limited bandwidth interaction may reduce the ability of the director to deftly and swiftly guide re-enactments, making it a slower process. (observed) \item Remote effects may reduce the enjoyability of the process. (observed) \item Remote collection may increase the cognitive load on the director. (observed)

 \end{enumerate}